 IGCSE: The IGCSE is not a “certificate of education,” rather it is a qualification based on examinations in individual subjects of study, with IGCSE qualifications and grades issued for each subject taken.
 Typically “core” subjects include a first language, second language, mathematics and one or more subjects in the sciences.
 As in the UK, students will then choose a number of additional programs with a typical full load comprising 8-10 total subjects.

-As curriculum in the United States is supervised by individual states, those international schools around the world that do offer U.S. style curriculums tend to emphasise ‘principles’ and ‘standards’ of the U.S. education system.
-The curriculum emphasises a broad, generalised education that encourages students to continue their studies in as many major disciplines as possible, rather than specialising early (like the UK secondary system).
+As curriculum in the United States is supervised by individual states, those international schools around the world that do offer U.S. style international curriculum tend to emphasise ‘principles’ and ‘standards’ of the U.S. education system.
+The international curriculum emphasises a broad, generalised education that encourages students to continue their studies in as many major disciplines as possible, rather than specialising early (like the UK secondary system).
 Students will typically work towards earning a High School Diploma, based on the accumulation of credits.

 US AP programs: The Advanced Placement Program (AP) enables students to pursue tertiary-level studies prior to beginning university study.
-Students choose specific subjects and the programs may also grant advanced credit for introductory university courses.
+Students choose specific subjects and the programmes may also grant advanced credit for introductory university courses.

 A key feature of the Finnish school system is to ensure equal opportunities for all.
 Individual support measures are in place to guarantee that every pupil and student can reach their full potential.
 There is less focus on homework and standardised testing and an increased focus on teacher training, collaboration, student and parent involvement.
 The integrated interdisciplinary system provides personalised and purpose based learning allowing students to learn at their individual level.
 Educators are more like mentors and they adopt a competency-based approach to learning 21st century skills for life.